METALS-Zinc prices fall on oversupply concerns as coronavirus dents demand

 * CHINA OUTPUT: China’s refined copper output fell 2.5% year-on-year in March to 771,000 tonnes, the lowest monthly total since May 2019, official data showed.

-* For the top stories in metals and other news, click or ($1 = 7.0848 Chinese yuan) (Reporting by Mai Nguyen, Editing by Sherry Jacob-Phillips and Ramakrishnan M.)
+* For the top stories in metals and other news, click or ($1 = 7.0815 Chinese yuan renminbi) (Reporting by Mai Nguyen, Editing by Sherry Jacob-Phillips and Ramakrishnan M.)